-Getting around is quite easy.
+Getting around in Thailand is quite easy.
 With mostly double-lane highways between main cities, buses and minivans, train, and air travel, Thailand offers low budget to luxury travel and accommodation.

 Expats have lots of family and friends knocking on the door to take advantage of experiencing Thailand.
 For the retiree, there is time to explore and learn more about this exotic country.
 Being in the heart of Asia, its easy to vacation in other countries too.

-There are comprehensive websites when it comes to discovering Thailand’s treasures, including, Tourism Authority Thailand and Travelfish, which provide excellent information about Southeast Asian countries including Thailand.
+There are comprehensive websites when it comes to discovering Thailand’s treasures, including, Tourism Authority Thailand which provide excellent information about Southeast Asian countries including Thailand.